What Requires ARC Approval, and What Does Not?

 Questions?
 Please contact the ARC administrative office at (310) 206-6308 or firstname.lastname@example.org if you have any questions.

 To determine your eligibility to serve as Principal Investigator of a research protocol, please refer to UCLA Policy 900 (Principal Investigator Eligibility) or contact the ARC administrative office (310-206-6308).
 If the terms of Policy 900 are not met, faculty sponsorship or principal investigatorship by a UCLA employee with faculty appointment may be required.

 Federal regulations require that the attending veterinarian or his/her designee be consulted when planning studies that may cause more than momentary of slight pain or distress to the animals.
 Veterinarian consultation is also required when planning research or procedural changes that may result in more than momentary or slight pain or distress to animals.
 This consultation is often conducted via the protocol pre-review process; however, you may also contact a DLAM Veterinarian to schedule a consultation.

-For most new, renewal, and continuation applications, the ARC requires a Pre-Committee review of your application prior to submission to the ARC.
-This pre-review process is designed to address animal care issues and ensure completeness of your application prior to Committee review.
+For most new applications and submissions for triennial review, the ARC requires a pre-review prior to formal ARC review.
+This process is designed to address administrative and animal care issues, and to ensure completeness of your application, prior to Committee review.